nokitoino/AINA_Q-A-INLPT-WS2023/DOCUMENTATION.md

 are used to compare the query embedding with each document’s embedding.
 Documents are ranked based on their similarity scores.
 The most relevant documents are displayed first in the search results.

-### 3.5 Hybrid Search
+### 4.5 Hybrid Search

 As mentioned we do not restrict ourselves to a dense retriever, but rather to a combination of dense and sparse retrievers.
 This concept is called hybrid search.
-The justification to use hybrid search can be found in section XY.

 The hybrid search combines keyword-based and vector search strategies to leverage their respective strengths.
 By incorporating vector search independently, it positively impacts the retrieval process.
 Hy-